donottalk/drafts-documentation/gettingstarted/overview.md

 - **Some action steps and service integrations that were in Drafts 4 are not in Drafts 5**: In some cases the same functionality can still be integrated.
 Some of these may return to Drafts 5 as direct integrations, but they are not there at the moment.
 These include:
   - *Box*: Files can be created, append and prepend to Box using the new WebDAV action step and [Box's WebDAV support](https://community.box.com/t5/Upload-and-Download-Files-and/WebDav-with-Box/ta-p/310), or via Export steps and the File.app Box integration.
 There is not currently a "Box" dedicated action step.
+  - *Event action step*: Calendar events can be create via scripting, or third party app integrations (like Fantastical), but there is not currently an equivalent to the Drafts 4 "Event" action.
   - *Path and Google Plus*: These social media networks no longer have dedicated action steps.
-- **iMessages app is not available**: We are likely to restore this functionality soon, bu the iMessages app was not ready in time for the initial release.
+- **iMessages app is not available**: We are likely to restore this functionality soon, but the iMessages app was not ready in time for the initial release.

 ### The Business Bits